StructifyAI/structify/docs/source/get_started/quickstart.rst

 -------------------------
 You can create a dataset with two quick successive API calls:

 #.
-Define a schema using ``client.dataset.create`` or ``client.dataset.llm-create``.
+Define a schema using ``structify.dataset.create`` or ``structify.dataset.llm-create``.
 #.
-Specify the source to populate the dataset from with ``client.agents.create``.
+Specify the source to populate the dataset from with ``structify.agents.create``.

 Here's an example of how you would make an API call to create a dataset:

 .. code-block:: python

-   from structifyai import Structify
+   from structifyai import Source from pydantic import BaseModel from typing import List

-   # Define a schema
+   # Define a schema as a pydanctic model

-   schema = {
-      "name": "books",
-      "description": "Create a dataset named 'books' that tells me about the authors and publishers of books.", "entities": [
-         {
-         "name": "book",
-         "description": "A text with both an author and a publisher", "tables": [
-               {
-               "name": "author",
-               "description": "A collection of information about the authors of the book", "columns": [
-                  {
-                  "name": "name",
-                  "description": "The name of the author(s)",
-                  "type": "TEXT"
-                  },
-                  {
-                  "name": "genre",
-                  "description": "The genre that the author most often writes in", "type": "TEXT"
-                  }
-               ]
-               },
-               {
-               "name": "publisher",
-               "description": "A collection of information about the publisher of the book", "columns": [
-                  {
-                  "name": "name",
-                  "description": "The name of the publisher",
-                  "type": "TEXT"
-                  },
-                  {
-                  "name": "location",
-                  "description": "where the publisher is located",
-                  "type": "TEXT"
-                  }
-               ]
-               },
-               {
-               "name": "details",
-               "description": "A collection of the details of the book", "columns": [
-                  {
-                  "name": "name",
-                  "description": "The name of the book",
-                  "type": "TEXT"
-                  },
-                  {
-                  "name": "cover",
-                  "description": "The cover photo of the book", "type": "IMAGE"
-                  },
-                  {
-                  "name": "copies_sold",
-                  "description": "The number of copies of the book sold to date", "type": "INTEGER"
-                  }
-               ]
-               }
-            ]
-         }
-      ],
-   }
+   class Author(BaseModel):
+            name: str
+            genre: str

+   class Publisher(BaseModel):
+            name: str
+            location: int

+   class Book(BaseModel):
+            author: List[Author]
+            publisher: List[publisher]
+            name: str
+            copies_sold: int

    # Use the schema to create the dataset
-   books_dataset = Structify.dataset.create(schema)
+   books_dataset = structify.dataset.create(
+      name = "books",
+      description = "Create a dataset named 'books' that tells me about the authors and publishers of books.", tables = [Book.schema(), Author.schema(), Publisher.schema()]
+      )

    # Specify the source to populate the dataset from as a Python Enum
-   source = Internet.Goodreads
+   source = [Source.Internet(website = "https://www.goodreads.com/")]
-   Structify.agents.create(dataset = "books", source = source)
+   Structify.agents.create(dataset = "books", sources = source)

    # Run the agent to populate the dataset
    Structify.it("books")

 .. tip::
-   You could just as easily use the ``client.dataset.llm-create`` method to create a dataset with a schema that is automatically generated from the description included in the example above.
+   You could just as easily use the ``structify.dataset.llm-create`` method to create a dataset with a schema that is automatically generated from the description included in the example above.

 With that, you are on your way to structifying your data.